Tahlequah (orca)

 Tahlequah (born c.
-1998), also known as J35, is a killer whale of the Southern Resident community in the northeastern Pacific Ocean.
-She has given birth to three known offspring, a male (Notch) in 2010, a female (Tali) in 2018, and another male (Phoenix) in 2020.
-Her second calf, Tali, died shortly after birth and J35 carried her body for 17 days in an apparent show of grief that attracted international attention.
+1998), also known as J35, is an orca of the southern resident community in the northeastern Pacific Ocean.
+She has given birth to four known offspring, a male (J47, Notch) in 2010, a female (Tali) in 2018, another male (J57, Phoenix) in 2020, and another female (J61) in 2024.
+Her second calf, Tali, died shortly after birth, and J35 carried her body for 17 days in an apparent show of grief that attracted international attention.
+Her fourth calf died within days of her birth and was also carried by Tahlequah.

 Name

 J35 was given the name Tahlequah by The Whale Museum in Friday Harbor, Washington, as part of their Adopt-a-Whale outreach program.
 One of her adopters was Malia Obama, daughter of former United States President Barack Obama.

 Life

 J35 was born in 1998 to J17 (Princess Angeline), a member of the J pod of the Southern Resident community, and has two living siblings.
 J35's first calf, a male named J47 (Notch), was born in 2010, and researchers speculated that she miscarried another calf in the mid-2010s.
 After the death of her sister J28 (Polaris) in 2016, J35 cared for her two offspring, until one, that was still milk-dependent, starved to death.

-Her second calf (Tali), a female, was born on July 24, 2018, off Victoria, British Columbia; she was alive, but died within a half-hour of her birth.
+Her second calf (Tali), a female, was born on July 24, 2018, off Victoria, British Columbia; she was alive, but she died within a half-hour of her birth.
 The infant population and health of the Southern Residents community had declined in the early 21st century, due in part to a smaller supply of Chinook salmon and the presence of polluting substances in the Salish Sea.

 J35 carried the calf's body on her rostrum while following the pod around the San Juan Islands and interior waters of British Columbia over the following two weeks.
-Whale researchers noted that J35 looked emaciated and other pod members were showing concern for her health.
+Whale researchers noted that J35 looked emaciated, and other pod members were showing concern for her health.
 After the seventh day, other members began taking turns floating the calf while allowing J35 to rest.
-By the ninth day, the calf had shown signs of visible decomposition and was becoming harder to carry.
-The pod disappeared for several days in early August, but were spotted on August 8, with J35 still carrying her calf, Tali, after 16 days.
-By the following day, after 1,000 mi of swimming, J35 released the calf and rejoined the J pod with no apparent signs of malnutrition or ill health.
+By the ninth day, the calf had shown signs of decomposition and was becoming harder to carry.
+The pod disappeared for several days in early August but were spotted on August 8, with J35 still carrying her calf, Tali, after 16 days.
+By the next day, after 1,000 mi of swimming, J35 released the calf and rejoined the J pod with no apparent signs of malnutrition or ill health.